 Fair Health Care Alliance approves the following private health funds

-Here is a list of health funds in Australia who we think fit our criteria for being fair and who encourage non-discriminatory choice of provider for health services.
+Here is a list of health funds in Australia who we think fits our criteria for being fair and who encourage the non-discriminatory choice of provider for health services.
 Please note that some of these funds have very minimal preferred providers, which we have detailed below the table.